-I was very fortunate to start my piano lesson journey with an amazing piano teacher, Dr. Abraham Choy, that took my curiosity for piano and turned it into a polished skill.
-He challenged me and gave me training that later on I would find out was even college level music training, and he did all this from age 9 – 16.
-It was when I turned 16 that my beloved piano teacher died in his sleep…I wish he could of know what all those years of lessons produced in my life.
-I found myself lost for a bit since there were not many private piano instructors that would take advanced piano students.
-Thankfully, it was only about 3 months later that Iby Kovacs would arrive in McAllen and pick up where Dr. Choy left off.
-Iby had dedicated her entire life to the study of music as she attended and graduated from the Franz Lizst Conservatory in Budapest, Hungary.
-It was Iby that saw the potential in me to teach others to play the piano.
-I was too shy to say no and so I started my first piano student when I was 17 years old.
+I was very fortunate to start my piano lessons with an amazing teacher, Dr. Abraham Choy.
+He took my curiosity for the piano and turned it into a polished skill.
+He challenged me and provided training that was even at the college level, from ages 9 to 16.
+When I turned 16, my beloved teacher died in his sleep.
+I wish he could have known what all those years of lessons produced in my life.
+I was lost for a bit since there weren’t many private piano instructors who would take advanced students, but thankfully, just three months later, Iby Kovacs arrived in McAllen and picked up where Dr. Choy left off.
+Iby had dedicated her entire life to the study of music and had graduated from the Franz Liszt Conservatory in Budapest, Hungary.
+She saw the potential in me to teach others to play the piano, and I was too shy to say no, so I started my first piano student when I was 17.

 One student quickly became ten, and by the end of my first year of teaching private piano lessons, my studio had grown to over 30 students.
 I never had the chance to work at the places where my high school peers were getting jobs, but my students kept referring me until I reached a maximum of 50 students per week.
 My entire work resume is really a career resume, with many hours of experience in teaching.
 I became passionate about the art of teaching and attended trainings and conferences to improve it.
 By the time I graduated high school, I knew exactly what degree I would choose: music education.
 I graduated with a bachelor’s degree in music from the University of Texas Pan American in the spring of 2005 and maintained a private piano studio of 50 students per month throughout these years.